Now Reading:

 “We were lonely, and then [Karn] called me… asked me to make some music with him for a Reel, on Instagram,” James tells Scout.

-“And from there, people seemed to really like it and a lot more people shared it than we expected.
-We thought that this could be our opportunity to try this out.”
+“From there, people seemed to really like it and a lot more people shared it than we expected.
+We thought that this could be our opportunity to try this out”

 Set to create music together, the result of the initial meeting was unexpected: James and Karn just played video games the whole day.
 Despite that, the second attempt of their song-making agenda was a success.
 Little did they know that the doors would finally open for their music career as a band.